 How will a Big Bat count work?

-Teams of people cover different parts of a local area, with bat detectors that allow them to, listen to, and automatically identify the species of bat making their echolocation calls.
+People cover their local area, with bat detectors that allow them to, listen to, and automatically identify the species of bat making their echolocation calls.

-The teams record their bat observations on their phones using an online bat count map in the iNaturalist app.
-The count lasts for 90minutes after sunset.
+The bat observations are recorded on their phones using an online bat count map in the iNaturalist app.
+The group counts usually last for an hour after sunset.

 When are the results available?

 Immediately!
-The great thing about the online Big Bat Count map is everyone can see the results from all the other teams straight away.
-We will meet back at base at the end of the count, for a quick summary of the night’s findings from bat experts.
+The great thing about the online Big Bat Count map is everyone taking part can see all the records straight away.

 How do I get involved?

-The bat group offer two types of Big Bat Counts:
+The bat group offer several ways to get involved in Big Bat Counts:

 Any group of adults can ask for a Big Bat Count of their area.
 So if you are a community group (wildlife, gardening, church …etc), or just a group of friends or neighbours, in Somerset who would like help to do a Big Bat Count on your patch then please do get in touch – firstname.lastname@example.org

-A open event promoted in the press and social media, that local people can book onto.
+An open event promoted in the press and social media, that teams of local people can book onto.
 Our current plan is for public events in:

-- Another Somerset town (possibly Frome) on International Bat Night – 26th August 2023.
-The results would be live-streamed as part of the BatFest Virtual Bat Walk.
+- Bridgwater – on International Bat Night – 26th August 2023.
+We hope this event will be live-streamed as part of the BatFest Virtual Bat Walk.

-Do Get in touch if you would like a public Big Bat Count event in your town!
+Do Get in touch if you would like a public Big Bat Count event in your area!

-What happens after the Big BAt Count night?
+What happens after a group Big BAt Count night?

 All the results on the night will be unverified “casual” flight recordings.
 Some of the species regarded as threatened in iNaturalist may have their locations and time of observation obscured, by moving them to a random point within 10km.